-Cytotoxicity of curcumin and gingerol to A549 cells
+Cytotoxicity of curcumin and 6-Gingerol to A549 cells

-The cells’ cytotoxicity properties of curcumin and gingerol were measured using standard MTT assay for measurement of cells’ viability.
-Both curcumin and gingerol reduced A549 cells’ viability in dose dependent manners.
-The median cell cytotoxicity CC50 of curcumin and gingerol were measured at 151 μM and μM, respectively (data not shown).
-Data analysis found that curcumin and gingerol reduced A549 cells viability in dose dependent manner (p = 0.0029, R2=0.9132 and p = 0.0001, R2= 0.9149, respectively).
+The cells’ cytotoxicity properties of Curcumin and 6-Gingerol were measured using standard MTT assay for measurement of cells’ viability.
+Both Curcumin and 6-Gingerol reduced A549 cells’ viability in a dose dependent manner.
+The median cell cytotoxicity CC50 of curcumin and 6-Gingerol were measured at 108 μM and 210 μM, respectively (Figure 1).
+Linear regression and ANOVA statistical analyses between groups of concentrations revealed that both curcumin and 6-Gingerol significantly reduced A549 cell viability in a dose dependent manner (R2=0.9132, p = 0.0029 and R2= 0.9149, p = 0.0001, for curcumin and 6-Gingerol, respectively).